Anaminus/roblox-cure/README.md

 - `global` (Configuration)

 	This folder contains packages that are available on both clients and the server.
-Cure comes with a few of these global packages built-in.
+Packages here are automatically available in script environments.

 - `info` (Configuration)

 	Contains general information and documentation about the project.
-By default, this folder contains documentation for the built-in global packages.

 Note that the `global` folder, as well as the `packages` and `scripts` folders of each peer, may contain sub-folders.
 Cure will automatically recurse every